 I have read this book in a jiffy!
 It helped me during my dark times to find compassion and love for myself.
 For somebody like me, who suffered from severe depression, I noticed that the harshest critic of me was myself.
 It is never helpful to be told to pull ourselves together by others but saying it to ourselves leads us in only one direction – into a terrible despair.

-This is another book which I reached for during my anxiety, because it offered a self-help program, written by one of the leading authorities in CBT.
-I also suffered at the time with OCD.
-A whole range of anxieties and fears are explained, from panic attacks and phobias to obsessive compulsive disorder (OCD) and generalised anxiety.
+This is another book that I reached for during my anxiety because it offered a self-help program, written by one of the leading authorities in CBT.
+I also suffered at the time of OCD.
+A whole range of anxieties and fears are explained, from panic attacks and phobias to obsessive-compulsive disorder (OCD) and generalised anxiety.
 That really helped me!